Vedansh-Rawat/BTech-CSE-CProgramming-First-Sem-UPES/Assignments/Assignment 1.md

 # Problem 1: Basic
-Calculate the factorial of a number \n
+Calculate the factorial of a number

 Input: A positive integer N

 Output: N!
 (N factorial)

 ### Algorithm: